YoeriNijs/vienna/README.md

 ### Output binding

-To bind to component outputs, it is possible to implement the `VEmitter`:
+To bind to component outputs, it is possible to implement the `VEmitter`.

+<b>Important!</b> Naming is very important when using output binding.
+As opposed to frameworks like Angular, Vienna does not
+limit the scope of the output to one parent.
+As a consequence, emitted items are available in the whole codebase.
+This is as designed, since it may be very useful to emit the data to the complete application at once.
+If you do not want this, you are fully in control.
+Just keep your naming clean and unique.

 `component-a.ts`